bkpgh/outgrab/README.rst

-The actual externally created output file (or the output to the screen) is only produced at the end of outgrab, after the external file is completely built and all outgrab commands have been executed.
+The actual externally created output file (or the output to the screen) is only produced at the end of outgrab, after the internal version of that file is completely built and all outgrab commands have been executed.

 readinput, switchinputto, setinputfile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~